simonhw/seed-calendar/README.md

 ![Alert when the user does not select a vegetable](assets/images/readme/alert-three.png)

 #### Vegetable Picker
-Event listeners added to the four radio buttons use `setGreenBorder();` to add or remove a green border around the vegetable clicked by the user.
+On wider screens, event listeners added to the four radio buttons use `setGreenBorder();` to add or remove a green border around the vegetable clicked by the user.

 ![Gif demonstrating the Vegetable Picker green borders](assets/images/readme/vegetable-picker.gif)